repology/repology-rules/README.md

 #### vergt, verge, verlt, verle, vereq, verne

-Compares version to a given one and matches if it's:
+Compares version to a given one and matches if it is:

 - **vergt**: greater (>)
 - **verge**: greater or equal (≥)